angular/angular/adev/src/content/reference/migrations/signal-queries.md

 ## Configuration options

-The migration supports a few options to fine-tune the migration for your specific needs.
+The migration supports a few options for fine tuning the migration to your specific needs.

 ### `--path`